mariannefeng/legis/static/what_happen.md

 ### Doing it

-Make markdown page - MARIANNE
+Make markdown page
   * add basic password
   * add text diff check before sending (_right now sends every 15 seconds_)
   * add notification for 2 users being connected at once
   * add regular view and 'edit view'
   * make sure that markdown spacing is not weird
+  * make it so editor box is same size as other column
+  * show markdown tips somewhere?

 ### Thinking about it